| Queensland floods –

 We are astonishingly good at recognizing patterns or shapes such

+as faces.
 We can recognize a face we know, by its pattern

 from among thousands of faces even if the face is moving.